-- EP 1110-2-110 Hydrologic engineering analysis concepts for cost shared flood damage reduction studies.
+- EP 1110-2-110 Hydrologic Engineering Analysis Concepts for Cost Shared Flood Damage Reduction Studies.
 This document provides an overview of flood-damage reduction studies and describes the basic principles of the analyses required throughout a study.
-It addresses the role of various computer programs in those analyses. - ER 1110-2-1419 Hydrologic engineering requirements for flood damage reduction studies.
-This identifies possible damage reduction measures and summarizes typical hydrologic engineering studies required for formulation and evaluation of each. - EM 1110-2-1619 Risk-based analysis of flood damage-reduction studies.
+It addresses the role of various computer programs in those analyses. - ER 1110-2-1419 Hydrologic Engineering Requirements for Flood Damage Reduction Studies.
+This identifies possible damage reduction measures and summarizes typical hydrologic engineering studies required for formulation and evaluation of each. - EM 1110-2-1619 Risk-Based Analysis for Flood Damage-Reduction Studies.
 This engineering manual describes procedures for decision-making under uncertainty-a requirement for all flood-damage reduction studies.
 It describes how, for example, the impact a lack of gaged flow data has on the frequency function and proposes how this uncertainty can be modeled and accounted for in planning.